(888) 815-0802Sign In

 However, it’s that missing 10% that makes all the difference.
 That 10% is the difference between knowing something about the buyer’s needs and truly understanding the buyer and their most important requirements.

 Understanding is where you learn whether you have a truly qualified prospect.
-Understanding is where you really learn what’s driving the buying decision.
+Understanding is where you learn what’s driving the buying decision.

 Great follow-up questions uncover where the gold is buried.

-Two examples of great follow up questions include:
+Two examples of great follow-up questions include:

 Follow Andy on LinkedIn.